 As if there had not been enough runs so far, Samsung scored 8 runs in the second inning of game 4, 10/25 at Jamsil Stadium, but Doosan topped that with 12 in the third of a 18-11 romp.
 Myung-joo Cha beat Jin-woong Kim.
 Woods homered in the first and Dong-joo Kim (grand slam) and Kyung-hyun An (solo shot) both went deep in the huge third inning.
 The game set Korea Series records for runs for the winning team, most hits (34 total) and most total runs (29).

 At Jamsil on October 27, Samsung won, 14-4, Chang-yong Lim getting the win and Ja-woon Koo handed the defeat as the favorites kept their slim hopes alive.
 Seung-yeop Lee hit his third homer of the Series.
 On the 28th, Doosan won, 6-5, with Woods cracking his fourth dinger of the Series (this one over 450' and out of the park).
 Jin got the victory while Lim took the loss.
 The game ended on an odd note.
 With two outs in the bottom of the 9th and two on, Seung-yeop Lee came to the plate against Jin.
 The outfield lights promptly went out, causing a 15-minute delay.
 When play resumed, Lee singled, but the runners did not score and Jin got the next batter on a grounder to end it.
-Woods was named the Korean Series MVP, the second straight foreign batter to win; as of 2013, no other foreign batters have followed suit.
+Woods was named the Korean Series MVP, the second straight foreign batter to win; no other foreign batter would win until 2014.